 Legal Challenges to Juvenile Curfew Laws

 Many jurisdictions have authorized law enforcement to exercise a considerable amount of discretion in the enforcement and punishment of juvenile curfew violations.
 Instead of arresting or citing violators, the police may issue a warning, recommend counseling, inform the parents, or escort the juvenile home.
-On the other hand, some jurisdictions take curfew laws very seriously and police may perform "curfew sweeps" where teams of officers canvass an area and arrest violators en masse.
+On the other hand, some jurisdictions take curfew laws very seriously and police may perform "curfew sweeps" where teams of officers canvass an area and arrest entire groups of violators.

 Challenges to Juvenile Curfew Laws: Overview